-Other on-going principal assignments: Chairman of the board of Lovima AB, board member of StoEr AB, Chairman of the board of MaBro AB, board member of Election Committee Pricer AB.
+Other on-going principal assignments: Chairman of the board of Lovima AB, board member of StoEr AB, Chairman of the board of MaBro AB, board member of Election Committee Pricer AB, board member of Fastighetshypotek AB.

 Toby Franklin

 Principal education: University of Warwick, BSc Hons, First Class, Maths Operational Research Statistics and Economics.
 Tuck School of Business at Dartmouth College, NH USA, MBA